-Most people can control type 2 diabetes through a diet and an exercise plan.
+In addition to metformin, many people control type 2 diabetes through a diet and an exercise plan.
 Following a special diet is extremely important when you have diabetes, even if you are on medication.
-Metformin works in conjunction with eating the right types of foods and keeping up with your exercises.

 What is Metformin?